emostov/see-ethe/README.md

 ###### [Jump to Technologies](#technologies)

 See The Ethe, an Etherscan clone, is a blockchain explorer that providesdat live data feeds for blocks and transactions, network health overview, detailed block show pages, block search bar, and smart contract Read and Write interactions with MetaMask.
 A user can sign up, login, or use a demo login.
-However, following the ethos of privacy the App does not require login to use any of the key features.
+However, following the ethos of privacy, the App does not require login to use any of the key features.

 This site uses Ruby On Rails and PostgreSQL for the backend to store user and session info, and account tags.
 React + Redux was utilized to create a performant single page web app implemented with future scalability in mind.
 The App fetches directly from an Infura node to provide real time updates on blocks, transactions, and smart contracts.
 Web3js is used as a convenience library to interface with the contract and Infura.
-To facilitate transaction signatures for smart contract Write operations the App integrates with the chrome MetaMask extension.
+To facilitate transaction signatures for smart contract Write operations the App integrates with the Chrome MetaMask extension.

 ---